Billy West (silent film actor): Producer

+In 1925 Billy West launched a production partnership with his brother George West.
+Billy remained in California while George handled the business interests in New York.
+The company was known as West Brothers Productions.
+Filming at the Fine Arts studio in Hollywood and releasing through the Weiss Bros.
+Artclass corporation ("The Diamond Setting of Every Program"), West Brothers made three concurrent series of two-reel comedies under the "Happiness Comedies" brand name: Winnie Winkle, based on the Martin Branner comic strip; Hairbreadth Harry, based on the C. W. Kahles comic; and Izzie and Lizzie, based on the Jewish-Irish comic situations popularized in Abie's Irish Rose.

 In July 1925 Billy West, evidently noting the success of feature films with short-subject stars Buster Keaton, Harold Lloyd, and Larry Semon, decided to produce his own feature-length comedies, starring himself.
 These were to be released by independent producer W. Ray Johnston, formerly vice president of Arrow and now heading his own Rayart Pictures -- the future Monogram Pictures.
 Four five-reel features were made.
 In Thrilling Youth (1926) West appeared as a straw-hatted, mustached college graduate turned businessman, in the manner of then-popular star Charley Chase.
 Slapstick gags were toned down in favor of human-interest situations, in the manner of Harold Lloyd.
 West's character was thus not very original, although the films were successful within Rayart's market of small neighborhood theaters.
-Rayart followed the West features with two-reel comedies, and kept them in release for several years; One Hour to Play was still circulating in 1930.
+Rayart followed the West features with two-reel comedies, and kept them in release for several years; the 1927 short One Hour to Play was still circulating in 1930.

 In 1928 West directed two-reel comedies for Fox Film but, like West's other disappointments, the engagement ended prematurely: Fox suspended short-comedy production.
 George LeMaire signed West to direct talking comedies for Pathé in New York.
 Plans soon fell through -- LeMaire completed enough films for the season, but without West's services -- and by early 1930 West was back in Hollywood, on the staff of producer Larry Darmour, as comedy writer and gag man.

 In 1932 Varietys Paris correspondent found "Billy West doing an Aimee MacPherson, staging revival meetings in his apartment."
 He returned to Hollywood later that year and took small roles in sound features and shorts, freelancing for various studios.
 He worked steadily through 1935 and then retired as an actor.